linodhlearning/InventoryVersion/README.md

 # Inventory
-versioning applied
+Web Api Versioning applied and following nugets used
+- Asp.Versioning.Mvc.ApiExplorer
+- Swashbuckle.AspNetCore

-http header "x-api-version" can be set to choose the necessary version of the api default is setup
+http header "_x-api-version_" can be set to choose the necessary version of the api default is setup

 DefaultApiVersion is set to V 2.0  in code